Dean of the Graduate School and Vice Provost for Graduate Education, Professor of Political Science

-Chuck Taber has been on the faculty at Stony Brook University since 1989 and is currently Interim Dean of the Graduate School and a Professor of Political Science.
+Chuck Taber has been on the faculty at Stony Brook University since 1989 and is Dean of the Graduate School and Vice Provost for Graduate Education, as well as a Professor of Political Science.
 Chuck has served as undergraduate director and graduate director for the department of political science, as chair of the University Graduate Council, as chair of the President’s Task Force on Graduate and Professional Student Housing, as chair of the Provost’s Task Force on Responsible Conduct of Research and Scholarship, and as chair of the Senate Subcommittee on the Masters Initiative, in addition to a variety of other committee memberships.

 Chuck Taber received his PhD from the University of Illinois, Urbana-Champaign in 1991, and is a leading scholar in the fields of political psychology and computational modeling, with over 40 scholarly books and articles.
 Chuck has been a pioneer in the use of computational modeling in political science, publishing the first article using this method in a major political science journal (American Political Science Review, 1992) as well as a widely-used text for computational modeling in the social sciences (Computational Modeling, Sage, 1996).
 Chuck has also made a significant contribution to the growing literature on the psychological mechanisms that drive public opinion.
 In 2000, he received the Paul Lazersfeld outstanding paper award from the American Political Science Association for a paper on the causes of bias in political reasoning, published in the American Journal of Political Science.
 Along with Milton Lodge, Chuck has developed an influential theory of unconscious thinking in political behavior, with over a dozen articles published in leading journals (including American Political Science Review, American Journal of Political Science, Political Behavior, and Political Psychology) and a forthcoming book, The Rationalizing Voter, from Cambridge University Press.
 Chuck’s research and career have been the subject of numerous profiles in the scientific and popular press, including in Science, Scientific American, and Mother Jones.
 He has received nine research grants from the National Science Foundation, has edited the journal Political Psychology, and serves on the editorial boards of several leading political science journals.